 Print of 'Roughers off Port Stanley - 1982' by Adrian Thompson

 The scene depicted occurred while the Squadron was between minesweeping operations following the cessation of hostilities 14 June 1982.
 Note the minesweeping 'tin gear' slung on the stern of the two ships and Junella's 'Jumbo' float.
 It shows a ‘typical day in the office’ whereby the ships would come together to collect their messages in turn by heaving line from the duty communications ship, sometimes twice or even three times during the day.
 Here, HMS Junella dips her nose into a large wave as she makes an approach on HMS Cordella that manages to slide over the top of the wave.
-Men can be seen working Flag Romeo to bring the ships alongside and a lone figure on Junella can be made out waiting to take Cordella’s heaving line, just as the wave engulfs him.
+Men can be seen working Flag Romeo to bring the ships alongside and a lone figure on Junella can be seen waiting to take Cordella’s heaving line, just as the wave engulfs him.

 Junella swept four, Cordella none as she was leading the formation, keeping herself in previously swept water.
 Pict in the No.2 position swept 3 mines; Northella had to alter quickly to avoid the first one that surfaced a short distance ahead of her.
 Northella subsequently bagged 2 of her own and Farnella got one.
 The last of the live mines swept was recovered for further investigation in an operation made difficult by the rough weather.
-After several attempts, a small team of mine warfare specialists comprising Chief Petty Officer ‘Tex'‘ Marshall and Leading Seaman ‘Smudge’ Smith led by Lieutenant ‘Bernie’ Bruen, Royal Navy, Officer in Charge of Fleet Clearance Diving Team 3, attached a tow rope to the mine, dangerously nudging the mine’s horns in the process.
+After several attempts, a small team of mine warfare specialists comprising Chief Petty Officer ‘Tex'‘ Roy Marshall and Leading Seaman ‘Smudge’ Nick Smith led by Lieutenant ‘Bernie’ Bruen, Royal Navy, Officer in Charge of Fleet Clearance Diving Team 3, attached a tow rope to the mine, dangerously nudging the mine’s horns in the process.